J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: The structure of the pipeline GCFinder

 \subsection{Pipeline outputs}

 The final product of the \texttt{GCFinder} pipeline consists of catalogs of GC candidates for each band, with information on coordinates and magnitudes.
 In addition, a file is generated with the number of GC candidates in each band, to facilitate the visualization of the results.
-In addition to the final catalogs described in the previous paragraph, the pipeline also provides intermediate catalogs at the end of each execution step and provides graphics like those presented in the previous sections with the criteria adopted in each selection.
-This allows the user to have control of what is done during code execution and have access to partial results.
+The pipeline also provides intermediate catalogs at the end of each execution step and provides figures like those presented in the previous sections with the criteria adopted in each selection.
+This allows the user to have control of what is done during the code execution and have access to partial results.